ardsrk/code-reflections/_drafts/2020-09-16-autoloading-nested-constants-in-ruby.md

 date:   2020-09-16 11:00:00 +0530
 ---

-The [previous post](/blog/2020/09/constant-autoloading-in-ruby/) explained how top-level constants can be autloaded in Ruby.
+The [previous post](/blog/2020/09/constant-autoloading-in-ruby/) explained how top-level constants can be auto loaded in Ruby.
 All constants defined at the top-level are nested inside
 _Object_ namespace.
 Here is an example.

 {% highlight ruby %}